A Unified Framework for NLP Tasks by ReLabel Method

 We find noisy data by contrasting original labels with model predictions.
 To correct noisy labels, LLM can be employed to relabel data, thereby reducing the scope of manual annotation.
 In the LLM relabeling step, both the predicted labels and scores from our trained NLP model can be fed to the LLM as the information needed for noise correction.

 The key advantage of prompt-based data annotation is its efficiency in batch processing.
 By including a few examples (few-shot learning) in the prompt for a LLM, the LLM can generalize and apply the annotation logic to an entire batch of data.
 Therefore, LLMs bring the amount of data labeling down to a quantity that is manageable for a single developer.
-For the relabeling step, the prompt-based LLM can be seen as a batch annotation tool.
+For the relabeling step, the prompt-based LLM can be seen as a batch annotation/correction tool.
 Humans write few-shot examples into the prompts to correct noise in the training dataset.
+Although LLMs are considered a tool for batch annotation, we’ve found in practice that providing a large number of showcases (examples) is not very effective.
+By examining the LLM’s reasoning process, we observed that it can utilize a maximum of 1-5 showcases, even when we provide 20-30.
+Unlike humans, an LLM cannot automatically induce the underlying rules from a large set of showcases and then perform annotation.
+Consequently, batch-fixing specific badcases must be achieved through other methods of prompt optimization.

 The LLM-relabel method can also be applied to the post-training of LLMs.
 In this process, after identifying noisy data within the post-training dataset, we use the LLM to correct it.